9 dead after tourist boat sinks in Colombia

 The head of the Antioquia's Disaster Prevention Department told reporters that at least 100 people have been rescued.
 At least 21 are injured, police said.

-The boat sank Sunday near the popular tourist town of Guatape, roughly 45 km (28 miles) east of Medellin, one of Colombia's biggest cities.
+The boat sank Sunday near the popular tourist town of Guatape, roughly 45 kilometers (28 miles) east of Medellin, one of Colombia's biggest cities.

 Video on social media shows the multitiered tour boat tilt from one side to the other before the lower deck submerges.